St. John's, Newfoundland and Labrador: Culture

 The downtown area is the cultural hub of St. John's and is a major tourist destination in Newfoundland and Labrador and Atlantic Canada.
 Water Street and Duckworth Street are known for their brightly coloured low-rise heritage buildings, housing numerous tourist shops, clothing boutiques, and restaurants.

 George Street, a downtown side street above the western end of Water Street, is the predominant home of the city's nightlife.
 It holds numerous annual festivals including the George Street Festival in August and the Mardi Gras Festival in October.
 The street can be credited with kick-starting the careers of many musical acts and is busy nearly every night of the week.

 The LSPU Hall is home to the Resource Centre for the Arts.
-The "Hall" hosts a vibrant and diverse arts community and is regarded as the backbone of artistic infrastructure and development in the downtown.
+The "Hall" hosts a large arts community and is regarded as the backbone of artistic infrastructure and development in the downtown.
 The careers of many well-known Newfoundland artists were launched there including Rick Mercer, Mark Critch, Mary Walsh, Cathy Jones, Andy Jones and Greg Thomey.
 The St. John's Arts and Culture Centre houses an art gallery, libraries and a 1,000-seat theatre, which is the city's major venue for entertainment productions.